Wow, that was really good.

 “I think the challenge is in the competition space.
 How do you action the information environment in great power competition?
 And to me, I think it starts with definining the measurable objectives you want to get after, [and then] define what success looks like in the information environment.”Lt.
 Gen. Lori Reynolds (emphasis mine)

-Finally, on advice for practicioners, researchers, and policy makers who are approaching this problem set (IW, IO, political warfare, etc.):
+Finally, on advice for practitioners, researchers, and policymakers who are approaching this problem set (IW, IO, political warfare, etc.):

 “Understanding information operations in the 21st century is impossible without first understanding information operations in the 20th century.
 Although they happen in a different technological environment, the logic, and sometimes the dynamics have not changed.
 So for example, the temptation to overstate effects, is a large one.”Dr. Thomas Rid